cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

     (source: [The Internet
     Archive](https://archive.org/details/journeyinotherwo00astouoft)).
 Dan Beard
-    later went on to found the Boy Scouts of America, while John Jacob Astor built the Astoria Hotel in New York City (predecessor of the Waldorf-Astoria Hotel) and perished as the richest man on board the RMS Titanic.
+    later went on to found the Boy Scouts of America, while John Jacob Astor built the Astoria Hotel in New York City---predecessor of the Waldorf-Astoria Hotel---and perished as the richest man on board the RMS Titanic.

 Here are the topics covered in this chapter on Typing in Python: